What You Can Learn From Millennials for a Better Retirement

 The research is not crystal clear, but millennials may have lower car ownership rates than any previous generation.
-To get around, the youngsters opt for bike riding, public transportation and car sharing services.
+To get around, they opt for bike riding, public transportation, and car sharing services.

-If you want to get rid of your car, look at the walkability of your neighborhood, public transportation options and the availability taxis, uber and car sharing services (zipcar, getaround and Hertz on demand) in your community.
+If you want to get rid of your car, look at the walkability of your neighborhood, public transportation options, and the availability of taxis, Uber, and car sharing services (Zipcar, Getaround, and Hertz on demand) in your community.

 3. Get Rid of Your Phone and TV

-Millennials are never seen without their cellphone.
-However, very few of them still have a traditional landline in their home.
-Similarly, many millennials have cancelled cable TV subscriptions and instead watch shows on their computer.
+Very few Millennials still have a traditional landline in their home.
+Similarly, many millennials have cancelled cable TV subscriptions and instead watch shows on their computer via streaming services.

 Depending on your own preferences, you might explore these options for some small monthly savings in retirement.